 Do You Have Children?

-If the human members of your family are young, say under twelve, we recommend that you avoid cats who are skittish or easily startled by noises and activity.
+If the human members of your family are young, say younger than 12, we recommend that you avoid cats who are skittish or easily startled by noises and activity.
 You should also avoid cats with a history of aggression.

 Type of Home

-If you have a small apartment, we would advise a less active cat, perhaps one that is over five years old.
-If you have a large house with multiple bedrooms, you will want to avoid an overly-fearful cat, as a lot of space can be overwhelming, and your cat may spend a lot of time hiding.
+If you have a small apartment, we would advise a less active cat, perhaps one that is older than five.
+If you have a large house with multiple bedrooms, you will want to avoid an overly fearful cat, because a lot of space can be overwhelming, and your cat may spend a lot of time hiding.

 Lifestyle